Alliance Against Leprosy Institute

 Alliance Against Leprosy

-Dr. Laila’s deep passion for leprosy research and treatment has spread hope in the Brazilian horizon.
-Brazilian and French citizen, with a medical background in Brazil and a postgraduate degree in Belgium in Tropical Medicine and International Public Health, Dr. Laila combines technical wisdom with the nobility of philanthropy.
-She is a health professional with 20 years of experience in the field, postgraduate in International Health and Tropical Diseases from the Institute of Tropical Medicine of Antwerp (Belgium), representative of the Southern Regional and International Relations of the Brazilian Society of Leprology (SBH – Sociedade Brasileira de Hansenologia).
+The contagious passion of Dr. Laila for the research and treatment of leprosy has spread hope on the Brazilian horizon.
+A Brazilian and French citizen, with medical education in Brazil and postgraduation in Belgium in Tropical Medicine and International Public Health, Dr. Laila brings together technical wisdom with the nobility of philanthropy.
+She is a health professional with 20 years of experience in the field and who has graduated in International Health and Tropical Diseases from the Institute of Tropical Medicine of Antwerp (Belgium).
+She has worked as a consultant at the Brazilian Ministry of Health, as a representative of the South regional and was responsible for International Relations in the Brazilian Society of Hansenology (SBH).
+She currently chairs the activities of the AAL.

 Leprologist RQE 19706